eBay/tsv-utils/docs/ToolReference.md

 `tsv-uniq` can be run without specifying a key field.
 In this case the whole line is used as a key, same as the Unix `uniq` program.
 As with `uniq`, this works on any line-oriented text file, not just TSV files.
 As there is no need to sort the data, `tsv-uniq` is generally [quite a bit faster](TipsAndTricks.md#a-faster-way-to-unique-a-file) and preserves input order in the process.

+The `--m|max NUM` option can be used to output the first `NUM` lines for each uniq key.
+This works in both 'uniq' and 'equiv-class' mode.

 **Synopsis:** tsv-uniq [options] [file...]

 **Options:**